duplys/duplys.github.io/_drafts/2019-11-15-michael-lopp-one-on-ones.blog.markdown

 One of the things Michael -- or Rands, as he'd like to be called -- talks about in his book are one-on-ones.
 Rand's treatement of this topics is very crisp, straight forward, and funny to read.
 I won't reproduce what Michael wrote (also because I don't want to spoiler this).
 Instead, I would like to refer to some of Michael's thoughts on one-on-ones and share my personal experience and some of my own musings.

 # Setting the Stage
-Business is noisy.
-Business is full of people worrying loudly about projects, processes, and other people.
-These people have opinions and they share them all over the place, all the time.
-This collective chatter is part of the daily regimen of a healthy business, but this chatter will bury the individual voice unless someone pays attention.
-And paying attention is best done in a one-on-one with the people you manage.
+Michael starts of with the observation that business is noisy -- people worry loudly about projects, processes, and other people and have opinions that they share all over the place, all the time.
+The problem is: This collective chatter, as Michael calls it, will bury the individual voice if no one pays attention.
+So according to Michael, the manager's job in a one-on-one is to pay attention (because it's best done in this setting) and to give the smallest voice a chance to be heard.

 Your job in a one-on-one is to give the smallest voice a chance to be heard, and I start with a question: "How are you?"